LyyHua/Food4Students-webapp/README.md

 This is the web app microservice version for our original android Food4Students app

+### Log 8

+Which fucker think it is a great idea in order to use a css library you need to fucking config the tailwind.config.ts

+I hope you get hit by a truck.
+It took me fucking 3 hours just to know why my fucking button doesn't appear or have an outline

 ### Log 7

 I have fixed all the bug of the sync between restaurant and search service and all it cost is my sanity.